Benefits of Microwave Internet (WiMAX)

 Cabled Internet connections can suffer from installation issues.
 In some cases, it may be necessary to install new cabling, especially in the case of leased lines.
 This can be intrusive and may require building work to be carried out.
 The further you are from the nearest exchange, the bigger an issue this is likely to be.

-Microwave Internet, however, is reasonably easy to install.
+A Microwave Broadband Connection, however, is reasonably easy to install.
 Unlike satellite, where an obtrusive dish is required, microwave connections just require a small antenna fitted to the roof or outside wall of your building.